ehansis/til/pages/weighted_percentile_rank.md

 I pulled these from the [GeoNames](http://www.geonames.org/) database.
 The actual data is not included in this repo, but you can freely download it from GeoNames.
 All plotting and analysis code is contained in [geonames_population_distribution.py](../assets/geonames_population_distribution.py).
+(Disclaimer: I'm not sure that the GeoNames DB doesn't double-count settlement units that are parts of larger units.
+For the point of this example, this doesn't matter, though.)

 This is a histogram of population size per settlement, clipped to a max of 100,000 population (to be able to resolve small population values):

 ![Population distribution, histogram, clipped at max of 100,000](../assets/geonames_population_histogram.png)

 Here is the distribution of the settlement size plotted as a cumulative probability distribution.